netlify/labs/features/graph/documentation/partner-onboarding.md

 #### UserInfo endpoint

-The `userInfo` response should, at a minimum, contain `sub`.
-It can also contain other relevant details for an application, such as name, email, avatar url, etc.:
+The `userInfo` response should, at a minimum, contain the `sub` value.
+It can also contain other relevant details for an application, such as name, email, avatar URL, or other data.
+An example of how the type would look like:

 ```typescript
 type UserInfoResponse = {